10 Effective Tips to Prevent Tossing and Turning at Night

 6. Set an electronics curfew

 Removing your electronic devices from the bedroom, or at least limiting their use before bed, can help to support sleep by facilitating the release of melatonin.
-Blue light from devices naturally suppresses melatonin and triggers cortisol release 14.
+Blue light from devices naturally suppresses melatonin and triggers cortisol release.(14)

 Essentially, blue light exposure in the evening tricks your brain into thinking it’s still daytime, which disrupts your circadian rhythm and leaves you feeling alert instead of tired.
+Poor sleep habits, such as using electronic devices in bed, can interfere with sleep quality and contribute to restless sleep.

 To avoid this, put your electronics away 2-3 hours before bed and keep them outside your room.
 If you have to use them, install light-altering software to minimize the harmful effects.